Marching in Time

 Marching in Time is the fifth studio album by American heavy metal band Tremonti.
 It was released on September 24, 2021, via Napalm Records.
-The record was produced by Michael "Elvis" Baskette, who produced Tremonti's past four records.
+The record was produced by Michael "Elvis" Baskette, who produced Tremonti's previous four albums.
+This was also the first Tremonti album to feature Tanner Keegan on bass and Ryan Bennett on drums.
 The title track was released on August 3, 2021.
-The riff of "Now and Forever" was elected by Guitar World's readers as the best of 2021.
+The riff of "Now and Forever" was voted by Guitar World's readers as the best of 2021.